 These endorsements expire and are renewed at the same time as your photo driver licence.

-If you receive a pre-printed renewal form, it will indicate that these endorsements are to be renewed.
-If you are filling in a renewal form yourself, indicate on the renewal form that you wish to continue to hold your F, R, T or W endorsement.
+When filling in the renewal form, indicate on the form that you wish to continue to hold your F, R, T or W endorsement.

 P, V, I or O endorsements

 We recommend you submit your application 60 days prior to the expiry of your endorsement.
 If you apply late, the renewal process may not be completed when your endorsement expires.
 This means you won't be legally entitled to provide the service your endorsement allows and this could jeopardise your employment.